 NF2 and Tumors

-NF2 causes noncancerous tumors to grow on your cranial and spinal nerves.
-Unlike NF1, NF2 does not typically present any visible symptoms and is rare in children.
-The tumors caused by NF2 are usually on the eighth cranial nerve.
-This nerve connects your inner ear to your brain.
-These tumors are called acoustic neuromas and can cause balance difficulties and hearing loss.
+NF2 causes noncancerous tumors to grow on nerves in the brain and spinal cord.
+Unlike NF1, NF2 usually doesn’t present any visible symptoms and is rare in children.
+The tumors caused by NF2 are usually on the eighth cranial nerve, which connects your inner ear to your brain.
+These tumors are called acoustic neuromas.
+They can cause hearing loss and problems with balance.

-Schwannomas are another kind of tumor that occurs in patients with NF2.
-These originate from schwann cells, which protect your nerve cells.
-Spinal cord schwannomas are common in individuals with NF2, and if left untreated, they can cause paralysis.
+Schwannomas are another type of tumor that can occur in people with NF2.
+These tumors originate from Schwann cells, which protect your nerve cells and neurotransmitters.
+Spinal cord schwannomas are common in those with NF2.
+If left untreated, they can cause paralysis.

 NF2 and Genetics

-Because NF2 is a genetic condition, individuals can inherit the disease, although this is not always the case.
+Since NF2 is a genetic condition, the disorder can be inherited from a parent.
+But this isn’t always the case.
 According to the National Institute of Neurological Disorders and Stroke, between 30 and 50 percent of cases are caused by a random genetic mutation.
-Once the mutation occurs, the condition can be passed down from generation to generation (NINDS).
+Once the mutation occurs, the condition can be passed down from generation to generation.

 - balance tests